p-ja/acme-fitness-store/lab-guide/Lab-6-Change-the-application.md

     ```bash
     az spring app deployment create --name green --app ${FRONTEND_APP} --source-path ./apps/acme-shopping
     ```

+    > **Note:** Please be aware that the above command can run for up to 10 minutes.
+Wait until it runs successfully.

 1. Once the creation of the new deployment is completed, browse the newly created deployment from the below URL endpoint and observe the changes.
 Please make sure to update the **SUFFIX** with **<inject key="DeploymentID" enableCopy="false" />** in the URL.

     ```